Hans-Peter Dürr: Early life and education

 Hans-Peter Dürr was born in Stuttgart in 1929.
 He studied physics in Stuttgart, graduating with a Diploma in 1953 and did postgraduate studies at University of California, Berkeley, completing his Ph.D. in 1956 supervised by Edward Teller.

 Career

 From 1958 until 1976 he was a research associate of Werner Heisenberg, specializing in nuclear physics, quantum physics, elementary particles and gravitation epistemology and philosophy.
 He was Heisenberg's closest ally in their attempts to develop a unified field theory of elementary particles.
-In 1962 he habilitated at the Ludwig Maximilian University in Munich.
+In 1962 he habilitated at LMU Munich.
 The same year he was a guest professor in Berkeley, California and Madras, India.

-Until 1997 he was professor of physics at the Ludwig Maximilian University in Munich.
+Until 1997 he was professor of physics at LMU Munich.

-Between 1978 and 1997 he was executive Director of the Max Planck Institute for Physics (Werner-Heisenberg-Institute) and Max Planck Institute for Astrophysics in Munich several times.
-He was Vice executive director from 1972-1977, 1981–1986 and 1993-1995.
+Between 1978 and 1997, he was the executive director of the Max Planck Institute for Physics (Werner-Heisenberg-Institute) and Max Planck Institute for Astrophysics in Munich several times.
+He was Vice executive director from 1972 to 1977, 1981–1986 and 1993–1995.